marcellocostamagna/Crystal-Configuration-Generator/ReadME.md

 You can select:
 - The coordination sphere,

-- The number of Br atoms,
+- The number of I atoms,

 - Whether to show axes,